Dengyuemed/dengyuemed.github.io/_posts/2026-05-06-cadonilimab-pancreatic-cancer-immunotherapy-aacr2026.md

   - aacr 2026
   - pd-1
   - ctla-4
-image: /images/cadonilimab-pancreatic-cancer.png
+image: /images/aacr-2026.png
 ---

 # Breakthrough in Pancreatic Cancer Immunotherapy: PD-1/CTLA-4 Bispecific Antibody Cadonilimab Shows Promising Signals at AACR 2026

-Pancreatic cancer has long been regarded as one of the most challenging malignancies among solid tumors.
+Pancreatic cancer has long been regarded as one of the most challenging malignancies among [solid tumors](https://dengyuemed.com/oncology-diseases/).
 Its insidious onset, rapid progression, and late-stage diagnosis contribute to poor prognosis.
 More critically, the tumor microenvironment (TME) is highly immunosuppressive, making it largely resistant to immunotherapy—often described as an **“immune desert.”**

 However, new data presented at **AACR Annual Meeting 2026** may signal a turning point.
 A study evaluating the **PD-1/CTLA-4 bispecific antibody cadonilimab** has introduced renewed hope in this historically resistant disease.